 SERP - Search Engine Results Page: The results page of a search (usually Google).
 How a website is portrayed in the SERP can affect traffic and conversion rates

 Average Page Depth/Scroll Depth: How far down a given page an average user scrolls.
+For example, an average person scrolled 23% of the vertical height of a webpage.
 If 3/4 people don't make it to the conclusion of an article, it matters a lot less how eloquent it is

 Pages Per Session: The average number of pages on a site that a visitor views during a single session.
 A high PPS can be good (highly engaged readers) or bad (people click but don't buy), depending on your type of business

 Cookie: A way to track a user and customize their website experience.
 Cookies allow you to show an existing user a logged-in page, for example.

 Mobile Optimization: The process of ensuring that visitors who access your site from mobile devices have an experience optimized for their device.
 Check your Google Analytics - the % of traffic from mobile is probably much higher than you think!

 Uniques (usually refers to Unique Visitors): The number of distinct individuals who take an action in a given time period, as determined by IP address, user login, cookie, or some combination thereof

 CRO (Conversion Rate Optimization): A system for increasing the percentage of visitors to a website that convert into customers, or more generally, take any desired action on a webpage.